NowakArtur97/World-Of-Manga/README.md

 Available to users with only "Admin" role:
 - Add new author
-- Add new and edit manga
+- Add, edit and delete manga

 ## To Do
-- Deleting manga
 - Editing and deleting authors
+- Manga genres
+- Recomendations

 ## Status
 Project is: in progess